 Biochem.
 Syst.
 Ecol.

-Lunarca ovalis, Diodora cayenensis, Glottidia pyramidata, Haliotis rufescens, Laqueus californianus, no activity in Bugula neritina, no activity in Chaetopleura apiculata, no activity in Crassostrea virginica, no activity in Crepidula fornicata, no activity in Dentalium pilsbryi, no activity in Littorina littorea, no activity in Lyonsia hyalina, no activity in Membranipora tenuis, no activity in Mopalia muscosa, no activity in Mya arenaria, no activity in Nucella lapillus, no activity in Nucula proxima, no activity in Phoronis architecta, no activity in Phoronis vancouverensis, no activity in Schizoporella floridana, no activity in Solemya velum, no activity in Spisula solidissima, no activity in Urosalpinx cinerea, Testudinalia testudinalis, Chlorostoma funebralis, Terebratalia transversa, Turbo castanea
+Lunarca ovalis, Diodora cayenensis, Glottidia pyramidata, Haliotis rufescens, Laqueus californianus, no activity in Bugula neritina, no activity in Chaetopleura apiculata, no activity in Crassostrea virginica, no activity in Crepidula fornicata, no activity in Dentalium pilsbryi, no activity in Littorina littorea, no activity in Lyonsia hyalina, no activity in Membranipora tenuis, no activity in Mopalia muscosa, no activity in Mya arenaria, no activity in Nucella lapillus, no activity in Nucula proxima, no activity in Phoronis architecta, no activity in Phoronis vancouverensis, no activity in Schizoporella floridana, no activity in Solemya velum, no activity in Spisula solidissima, no activity in Urosalpinx cinerea, Testudinalia testudinalis, Tegula funebralis, Terebratalia transversa, Turbo castanea